nicolaspfernandes/project1/README.md

 #### Others

-If you want to see ESLint running, just run the command below:
+If you want to see ESLint running, just run one of the commands below:
 ```sh
 $ yarn run lint
 ```